This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • 1 teaspoon salt

-• 1 cup 220 grams light brown sugar
+• 1 cup brown sugar, 220 grams

-• ¼ cup 50 grams granulated sugar
+• ¼ cup granulated sugar, 50 grams

-• 1 large egg plus 1 egg yolk room temperature
+• 1 large egg, room temperature

-• 1 tablespoon pure vanilla extract
+• 1 tablespoon vanilla extract

-• 6 oz. dark chocolate rough chopped
+• 6 ounces dark chocolate, rough chopped

-• 6 oz. semi-sweet chocolate rough chopped
+• 6 ounces semi-sweet chocolate, rough chopped

 Instructions

-• Cut the butter into small chunks and place in a medium-sized skillet or saucepan and set over medium heat until melted.
-Stir the butter frequently until the butter foams and turns golden brown, about 5 minutes.
+• Stir the butter frequently until the butter foams and turns golden brown, about 5 minutes.
 Remove from the heat and pour into a large mixing bowl to cool.

 • Add the sugars to the cooled brown butter and stir until combined.

 • Whisk in the egg, egg yolk, and vanilla until well combined.
 Add the flour mixture and combine.
-Stir in chopped chocolate.
+Stir in the chopped chocolate.

-To Bake the Giant Cookies:
+To Bake the Cookies:

 • Preheat the oven to 375°F and adjust the oven rack to the center position.